PlasmaPy/PlasmaPy/changelog/README.rst

 .. tip::

-   When removing or moving an object, |reST| links that follow the original namespace will break, causing the documentation build to fail.
+   When removing or moving an object, |reStructuredText| links that follow the original namespace will break, causing the documentation build to fail.